andrewh318/namesayer/README.md

 - Clicking on the mic button will start the recording- clicking again will stop it.
 - After recording is complete, it will show up in the combo box below.
 - Click play to listen to it, or delete if you are unsatisfied with the recording.
-- Select a recording you have made from the combo box and click compare to hear it played consecutively after the database version.
+- Select a recording you have made from the combo box and click 'compare' to hear it played consecutively after the database version.
 - Clicking the flag button will mark the database recording as bad.
 The application will then switch the recording out for the **next** best recording (least number of flags).
 - You can cycle to the next and previous names in your playlist by pressing the arrow buttons.